Kreeblah/bdaudiodump/README.md

                 "title_number": "The number of the title this track is stored in.
 This is found as the ## value of the _t##.mkv portion of the filename that MakeMKV generates when converting a disc to MKV files.", "chapter_numbers":
                 [
                     An array of chapter numbers, ASSUMING A ZERO-BASED INDEX, which comprise the track.
 If more than one chapter number is provided, they will be stitched together in the order listed in this array.
+If a title does not have chapters, use 0 for the chapter number.
                 ],
                 "track_title": "The track's title.",
                 "artists":